CORPORATE GOVERNANCE GUIDELINES

-Serving on a board requires significant time and attention on the part of directors.
+Serving on the Board requires significant time and attention on the part of directors.
 Directors should participate in Board meetings, review relevant materials, serve on Board committees and prepare for meetings and discussions with management.
 Directors are expected to attend the annual meeting of shareholders.

 Directors are expected to maintain an attitude of constructive involvement and oversight; they are expected to ask incisive, probing questions and require accurate, honest answers; they are expected to act with integrity; and they are expected to demonstrate a commitment to the Company, its values and its business plan and to long-term shareholder value.